DRMacIver/structureshrink/README.rst

 satisfy the criterion for the current string.
 This allows us to infer structure and then make use of it even when it has become less obvious.

-Once we have these ngrams we do two things with them:
+Once we have these ngrams we do several things with them:

 1. We split the data by the occurrences of each ngram in it.
 We then try to shrink the sequence of splits by the property that joining by the ngram